chooliu/LongitudinalMethyl_IntermittentFasting/README.md

 # LongitudinalMethyl_IntermittentFasting

 ## Summary

 Testing associations between longitudinal measurements of methylation and participant weight/cardiometabolic outcomes in the Daily Caloric Restriction vs. Intermittent Fasting Trial (DRIFT).

 We show that **(i) trial participants' baseline, pre-intervention methylation profiles in PBMC are associated with their 3-month and 6-month weight and cardiometabolic outcomes**, and that **(ii) intermittent fasting is associated with different 3-month changes in DNA methylation levels than daily caloric restriction**, controlling for cell composition, ancestry (measured via genotyping array), baseline BMI, age, sex, and technical confounders.
+These intervention-Δmethylation and baseline methylation-Δoutcome are supported by statistical significant in regression modeling, as well as high predictive performance in machine learning models.

 ## Files in Repo